 3) CUT, TIE AND REPEAT...x10000000000

-We found that it was easier to cut lots of lengths first so that you can get into more of a rhythm of tying them.
-Keep going until you can't fit any more pieces of yarn onto the pole.
-You definitely don't want any gaps.
+We found that it was easier to cut lots of lengths of yarn at once so that you can get into more of a rhythm of tying them.
+We worked with it laying flat on the dining room table, but you could also hang it on the wall and work vertically.

 4) TRIM INTO SHAPE

 And that is it! — a simple, easy and inexpensive DIY craft to bring some boho flair and pops of color into your home.
-I can't wait to show you the whole bedroom makeover—this was a such a fun project and we found some amazing bargains to transform her room on a budget.
-I'll be sharing more later this week!!
+Make sure to check out the whole bedroom makeover—this was a such a fun project and we found some amazing bargains to transform her room on a budget!